 3) If you have a convertible, you should probably keep the top up until about 10:00am.
 Earlier than that, it can get a bit chilly.
 Top down between 10:00am and 6:00pm is normally quite enjoyable.

 4) If you are going to be traveling outside southern Arizona, you may need a “coat” (defined as: “an outer garment that has sleeves and covers the body from shoulder down; worn outdoors”).
 I suggest shopping on-line as it’s virtually impossible to buy a coat in a Phoenix store.
 And forget about finding things like gloves, hats, and “snow boots”.

 5) If you really need a snow fix, take I-17 north toward Flagstaff.
 In about 3 hours, you can be skiing at Arizona Snowbowl (typically open between mid December and February).

 Here’s a handy chart showing the average high and low temperatures in Phoenix.
 Generally we consider winter here to be mid December through late February.
-January is our coldest month, with average high temps of only 65 degrees.
+January is our coldest month, with average high temps of only 65 degrees, to get your heating system installed, hire an expert like the local plumber in Kellyville.
 Bundle up!